superna9999/meta-meson/README.md

  - khadas-vim2 : .wic image to be booted using vendor u-boot
  - amlogic-s912 (all S912 machines) : generic non-bootable .wic image to be customized

+Available A113d machine :
+ - amlogic-s400 : complete bootable .wic eMMC image with mainline U-boot

+Available S905X2 machines are :
+ - amlogic-u200: .wic image to be booted using vendor u-boot
+ - amediatech-x96-max: .wic image to be booted using vendor u-boot
+ - seirobotics-sei510: .wic image to be booted using vendor u-boot

+Available S922X machines are :
+ - hardkernel-odroidn2: .wic image to be booted using vendor u-boot

+Available A311D machines are :
+ - khadas-vim3: .wic image to be booted using vendor u-boot

 Available S9xxx machines are :
  - amlogic-s9xxx (all S905 and S905X and S912 machines) : generic non-bootable .wic image to be customized

-Experimental A113d machine :
- - amlogic-s400 : complete bootable .wic eMMC image with mainline U-boot

 ## Selecting Image type